rstodden/easse-de/README.md

 ### Reproduction paper:

 Regina Stodden.
-2024 (to appear).
-[Reproduction & Benchmark of German Text Simplification Systems](https://github.com/rstodden/easse-de).
-In *Proceedings of the 1st Workshop on Evaluating Text Difficulty in a Multilingual Context (DeTermIt!)*, Turino, Italy.
+2024a.
+[Reproduction & Benchmarking of German Text Simplification Systems](https://aclanthology.org/2024.determit-1.1/).
+In Proceedings of the Workshop on DeTermIt!
+Evaluating Text Difficulty in a Multilingual Context @ LREC-COLING 2024, pages 1–15, Torino, Italia.
+ELRA and ICCL.
 ```
 @inproceedings{stodden-2024-reproduction,
     author = {Regina Stodden},